Becton, Dickinson and (NYSE:BDX) Releases FY 2021 Earnings Guidance

 Becton, Dickinson and (NYSE:BDX) issued an update on its FY 2021 earnings guidance on Thursday morning.
-The company provided earnings per share (EPS) guidance of $12.850-$12.950 for the period, compared to the Thomson Reuters consensus estimate of $12.830.
+The company provided EPS guidance of $12.850-$12.950 for the period, compared to the Thomson Reuters consensus EPS estimate of $12.830.
 The company issued revenue guidance of $19.94 billion-$20.03 billion, compared to the consensus revenue estimate of $19.44 billion.

+Becton, Dickinson and (NYSE:BDX) last released its quarterly earnings results on Wednesday, August 4th.
+The medical instruments supplier reported $2.74 earnings per share for the quarter, beating analysts’ consensus estimates of $2.44 by $0.30.
+Becton, Dickinson and had a net margin of 9.72% and a return on equity of 16.26%.
+The company had revenue of $4.89 billion during the quarter, compared to the consensus estimate of $4.51 billion.
+During the same period in the previous year, the business earned $2.20 earnings per share.
+The firm’s quarterly revenue was up 26.8% on a year-over-year basis.
+Research analysts expect that Becton, Dickinson and will post 12.9 EPS for the current year.

-Several equities analysts have recently issued reports on the stock.
-Barclays assumed coverage on shares of Becton, Dickinson and in a research note on Monday, May 24th.
-They set an equal weight rating and a $270.00 price target for the company.
-Zacks Investment Research raised shares of Becton, Dickinson and from a sell rating to a hold rating and set a $262.00 price target for the company in a research note on Tuesday.
-JPMorgan Chase & Co. downgraded shares of Becton, Dickinson and from an overweight rating to a neutral rating and dropped their price target for the company from $276.93 to $265.00 in a research note on Friday, August 6th.
-Finally, SVB Leerink dropped their price target on shares of Becton, Dickinson and from $260.00 to $250.00 and set a market perform rating for the company in a research note on Friday, August 6th.
-Six analysts have rated the stock with a hold rating and four have given a buy rating to the stock.
-The stock has a consensus rating of Hold and a consensus target price of $272.33.
+BDX has been the subject of a number of analyst reports.
+Barclays initiated coverage on Becton, Dickinson and in a research note on Monday, May 24th.
+They issued an equal weight rating and a $270.00 price target for the company.
+SVB Leerink dropped their price target on Becton, Dickinson and from $260.00 to $250.00 and set a market perform rating for the company in a research note on Friday, August 6th.
+Zacks Investment Research upgraded shares of Becton, Dickinson and from a sell rating to a hold rating and set a $262.00 price objective for the company in a research report on Tuesday, August 17th.
+Finally, JPMorgan Chase & Co. downgraded shares of Becton, Dickinson and from an overweight rating to a neutral rating and lowered their price objective for the company from $276.93 to $265.00 in a research report on Friday, August 6th.
+Six research analysts have rated the stock with a hold rating and four have assigned a buy rating to the stock.
+Becton, Dickinson and currently has an average rating of Hold and a consensus price target of $272.33.

-The business also recently declared a quarterly dividend, which will be paid on Thursday, September 30th.
-Shareholders of record on Thursday, September 9th will be issued a $0.83 dividend.
-This represents a $3.32 dividend on an annualized basis and a yield of 1.34%.
-The ex-dividend date is Wednesday, September 8th.
-Becton, Dickinson and’s payout ratio is 32.55%.

-In other news, Director Claire Fraser sold 387 shares of Becton, Dickinson and stock in a transaction dated Wednesday, August 18th.
-The shares were sold at an average price of $251.58, for a total transaction of $97,361.46.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
-Also, VP Thomas J. Spoerel sold 266 shares of Becton, Dickinson and stock in a transaction dated Friday, August 6th.
-The shares were sold at an average price of $242.30, for a total transaction of $64,451.80.
-Following the transaction, the vice president now owns 1,285 shares of the company’s stock, valued at $311,355.50.
+In other news, VP Thomas J. Spoerel sold 266 shares of the company’s stock in a transaction that occurred on Friday, August 6th.
+The stock was sold at an average price of $242.30, for a total value of $64,451.80.
+Following the completion of the transaction, the vice president now owns 1,285 shares of the company’s stock, valued at $311,355.50.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, Director Claire Fraser sold 387 shares of the stock in a transaction on Wednesday, August 18th.
+The shares were sold at an average price of $251.58, for a total value of $97,361.46.
 The disclosure for this sale can be found here.
-Insiders sold 1,309 shares of company stock valued at $320,395 over the last 90 days.
-Corporate insiders own 0.76% of the company’s stock.
+Insiders have sold 919 shares of company stock valued at $226,265 over the last quarter.
+Company insiders own 0.76% of the company’s stock.

+An institutional investor recently raised its position in Becton, Dickinson and stock.
+Morgan Stanley grew its holdings in Becton, Dickinson and Company (NYSE:BDX) by 16.9% during the second quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 9,175,000 shares of the medical instruments supplier’s stock after purchasing an additional 1,323,224 shares during the quarter.
+Morgan Stanley owned about 3.19% of Becton, Dickinson and worth $2,231,268,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Institutional investors and hedge funds own 73.17% of the company’s stock.

 Becton, Dickinson and Company Profile